Lyft customers being charged for fake damage

 He says some Lyft drivers see the scam as easy money.

-NewsNation reached out to Lyft to find out what it’s doing to protect customers, but the company did not respond to our request for comment.
+NewsNation reached out to Lyft to find out what it’s doing to protect customers, but the company did not respond to a request for comment.